haskell/haskell-ide-engine/README.md

 * `stack` must be in your PATH
 * `git` must be in your PATH
 * Stack local bin directory must be in your PATH.
 Get it with `stack path --local-bin`
 * To make hlint suggestions work, `hie` must locate the [hlint configuration yaml file](https://raw.githubusercontent.com/ndmitchell/hlint/master/data/hlint.yaml).
+The file is searched in order in the following locations:
+  * In the directory pointed by the environment variable `$HLINT_DATADIR`.
+  * If hie was installed using stack or cabal, in a tool-specific internal installation directory.
-As last resort it will look for it in a subdirectory named `data` in the same directory where the `hie` executable is.
+  * And finally in a subdirectory named `data` inside the directory where the `hie` executable is.

 Tip: you can quickly check if some command is in your path by running the command.
 If you receive some meaningful output instead of "command not found"-like message